tpascarella/sr50/docs/problems.md

 ### - "Going to university is a great career move!"

 Maybe, but not always.
 It depends on the impact your degree will have on your Savings Rate and your Income.

 If that degree can double your income, and you have access to grants, then sure, go for it.

-However, saying "university is a great option" as *one-size fits all, blanket career advice* is incredibly stupid.
+However, saying "going to university is a great option" as *one-size fits all, blanket career advice* is incredibly stupid.
 College is expensive, and certainly should never be entered *on impulse*.

 ### - "My house is the best investment I've ever made!"

-Paying off your house is another inefficient use of capital.
+An inefficient use of capital.

 :::caution Considerations

-Say you have a $200,000 balance on your mortgage, and you decide to pay it off:
+Say you have a $200,000 balance on your mortgage, and you decide to pay it off.
+You will be told that that was a great thing to do, but there are more things to consider.
+Such as:

 1. How long would it take you to save up $200,000 in cash?
 10 years?
 20 years?
 2. What is the return you will make on your $200,000?
 Not having to pay a mortgage payment anymore.
 >In effect, that $200,000 has returned to you, a SINGLE MORTGAGE PAYMENT's swing to your Savings Rate.
+3. Would another investment option have returned more to you using the same capital?

 :::

-There are *many better investments* you can make that provide far greater swings to your Savings Rate, with far lower capital requirements, and those investments should get absolute priority.

 You need to consider the opportunity cost of what else you can do with that money.
 With $200,000 you can use FHA loans towards multiple [house hacks](/spending/housing.md), a [franchise purchase](/investing/boomer-investments/franchises.md), or a substantial portfolio of [crypto](/investing/gen-z-investments/cryptocurrency.md).

+There are *many better investments* you can make that provide far greater swings to your Savings Rate, with far lower capital requirements, and those investments should get absolute priority.

 ## Americans Have No Savings, No Leverage, & No Options

-The average Savings Rate in America is about 8%.
+The average Savings Rate in America is about 5%.
+(Q3 2022)

 :::note Current statistics